 I don’t know why Francois was sad but I knew why I was.
 I was twenty-three and newly divorced, publicly humiliated both by my unfounded belief in happy endings and my unfaithful husband.
 My friends and family had sympathy in small amounts, equivalent I realized, to their initial enthusiasm when I’d gotten married three years before.

 The frozen composure that had gotten me through the ride home fell apart completely once I was in the door.
-It was not even nine o’clock and I had half a bottle of white wine, a pack of cigarettes and no strategy to get me through the next few days.
+It was not even nine o’clock on Christmas Eve and I had half a bottle of white wine, a pack of cigarettes and no strategy to get me through the next few days.
 Most of my friends were out of town and I was already crying too hard to go out to a bar.

 I walked through the apartment, to Francois’ room.
 Empty.
 I looked in the medicine cabinet.
 Empty.
 I could hear the sound of my own crying in my ears, frantic, childlike.
 Please help me, I thought but I didn’t know if i was talking to God or Francois or just to myself.
 I went back to Francois’ room looked under his bed, looked through his drawers.
 Nothing.
 I pushed his mattress off the bed, as much in rage as in hope and there I found a small brown envelope with four blue pills inside.